bcgsc/unikseq/README.md

 5) FASTA file (-conserved.fa)

-   A multi-FASTA with all conserved sequences passing the filters set at run time.
+   A multi-FASTA with all conserved (within ingroup) sequences passing the filters set at run time.
    Input parameters are captured in the filename (see above description in (2)).

    The header of each FASTA entry captures several key information.